15 Fun and Engaging Trade Show Booth Game Ideas

 Spinning prize wheel

-One of the best things about a prize wheel is that it can be customized to fit your brand and marketing objectives relatively cheaply.
+One of the best aspects of this exhibition game is that it can be customized to fit your brand and marketing objectives at a relatively low cost.
 For example, you can use different colors, shapes, and images on the wheel to reflect your company’s logo or branding.

-Pro Tip: On the wheel, try to include a mix of small prizes (such as branded keychains) and larger prizes (such as gift cards or discount coupons).
-This will help appeal to a broader range of players and encourage more visitors to stop by your booth.
+Pro Tip: Try to include a mix of small prizes (such as branded keychains) and larger prizes (such as gift cards or discount coupons) on the wheel.
+This will help appeal to a wider range of players and encourage more visitors to stop by your booth.

 2. VR Trade Show Games